 This was the beginning of a long, long journey, and needless to say, I still don’t have the feeling that I’ve arrived – and I hope I never will, because I think it’s all just stages, and that we will never stop exploring.

 Photo Geek Talk (the tech bits)

-After having to return the borrowed DSLR (a Nikon D70), my first own DSLR was a Nikon D70s, with the 18-55mm kit lens (I bought it used to save money – experience taught me that somehow, we pick up hobbies and often abandon them later, and the older we get, the more expensive these hobbies become;-).
-I was already used to the D70, it was very affordable used, and that’s how I ended up being a Nikon user.
+The borrowed DSLR happened to be a Nikon D70 and after I had to return it, my first very own DSLR was a Nikon D70s, with the 18-55mm kit lens.
+I bought it used to save money – experience taught me that somehow, we often pick up hobbies and abandon them not long after, and the older we get, the more expensive these hobbies become… ;-) I was already used to the D70, it was very affordable used – and that’s how I ended up being a Nikon user.
 Pure chance.
 Had I borrowed a Canon DSLR, I’d be a Canon user now, and just as happy.

 The camera was in “Auto” mode for about one hour before I became fed up with the built-in flash popping up in backlight situations, and I switched to “Program automatic”.
 Clueless about the exposure triangle, I dabbled in this “P” mode for a couple of days, until I learned (by seeing and doing) that one of the key elements that “designs” images was depth of field.

 This mysterious depth of field was controlled by the aperture of course, and so I found that using “Aperture priority” mode and letting the camera do the math for the exposure time was just right for me because I didn’t have a clue about “stops” and all that back then.
 Auto-ISO was still pretty much a crutch with limited control, so I didn’t use it (and higher ISO was really bad with regards to noise) – but to this day, my cameras are in “A” mode most of the time.